 Common Name: Alpenrose

-Rhododendron ferrugineum is a Evergreen Shrub up to 1.50 metres tall.
+Rhododendron ferrugineum is an evergreen shrub that can grow up to 1.50 metres tall.

 It has medicinal and miscellaneous uses.